 3.3.2.
-Homogeneous stage
+Homogenous stage

-The genes in the memory pool (homogeneous) are selected in order.
-After obtaining the accurate evaluation value of the selected gene, the evaluation of this gene is replaced, and the next gene in the memory pool (homogeneous) is selected as the current gene.
+The genes in the memory pool (homogenous) are selected in order.
+After obtaining the accurate evaluation value of the selected gene, the evaluation of this gene is replaced, and the next gene in the memory pool (homogenous) is selected as the current gene.